-Food allergies are severe and potentially life-threatening medical conditions where the immune system reacts to harmless food proteins.
+Food allergies are serious and potentially life-threatening medical conditions where the immune system reacts to harmless food proteins.
 Symptoms range from mild discomfort to anaphylaxis, and the condition affects millions worldwide.
 Proper diagnosis, management, and avoidance of allergenic foods are crucial for those with food allergies.

-Last updated on : 29 Nov, 2024
+Last updated on : 14 Apr, 2026

-Read time : 16 mins
+Read time : 14 mins

 Food allergies are a serious medical condition that affects a significant portion of the population.
 It is essential to understand the causes, symptoms, and management of food allergies to effectively deal with them when they occur.
 Food allergies involve an abnormal immune response to certain food proteins, which can lead to a range of symptoms from mild to life-threatening.
-In this article, we will explore the stages, types, symptoms, and management of food allergies to help readers better understand this complex condition.

 A food allergy is an adverse immune response to a specific food protein.
 When an individual with a food allergy consumes the offending food, their immune system mistakenly identifies the protein as a harmful substance and produces antibodies called Immunoglobulin E (IgE).
 These IgE antibodies attach to specific cells, causing them to release chemicals such as histamine, which lead to the symptoms of an allergic reaction.